japerr/IntegrationGame/README.md

 ### Current State
 What is implemented is a very minimum viable product:

-Once installed you will have a new tab "CI-Game" in the build details.
+Once installed you will have a new tab "CI-Game" in the build overview.
 It will show you in a very simple way the current score for all users.
 Currently, you earn one point for a good build and you loose five points for breaking the build.
 It is a very simple check, so if you commit in a broken build and it stays broken you will again loose five points.